ropensci/babette/CONTRIBUTING.md

 # Contributing

-Awesome that you are reading this!
+Awesome that you are reading this.

 This GitHub follows the [Contributor Covenant Code of Conduct](code_of_conduct.md).